JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  To ensure the validity of the classification groups, experts and subject specialists should be involved in the creation of the ranking system.
 This ensures that different views are represented and that the categories are needed for the end goal of the algorithm or technology.

  **Transparency** <br>
- By communicating weaknesses and shortcomings of the algorithm or technology openly trust can be built and shortcomings addressed.
+ By communicating weaknesses and shortcomings of the algorithm or technology openly, trust can be built and those shortcomings addressed.
 Testing for weaknesses and exploitable points in the algorithm to prevent the abuse of classification that give an undue advantage or disadvantage.

  **Alternative ranking** <br>
  Its important to consider different alternative rankings and confer with experts on the most fitting system.
 This allows for different viewpoints which reduces the risk of miscategorizing groups.
 Self-selecting can also be a good way to grade people, as this allows them to consider their own nuances and contribute instead of being put into categories without being able to influence the process at all.